kubeflow/website/content/en/docs/components/katib/resume-experiment.md

 +++
-title = "Resuming an experiment" description = "How to restart and modify running experiments" weight = 40
+title = "Resuming an Experiment" description = "How to restart and modify running experiments" weight = 40